IcedFrisby/IcedFrisby/API.md

     res.send('Hello World!');
 });

-// prevent the app from starting if it is required as a module if (!module.parent) {
+// prevent the app from starting if it is required as a module (it is in this example!) if (!module.parent) {
     var server = app.listen(3000, function() {
         var host = server.address().address;